 But lentils?
 Just 0.9 kilograms of CO2-equivalent for every kilo of the bean.
 Beans, or pulses, present a viable alternative source of protein for people across the planet.

 "Pulses are a great source of protein compared to meat for reducing your carbon footprint," Holly Templar from Friends of the Earth Bristol in the United Kingdom, told DW.
 "Pulses can play a huge part in reducing our greenhouse gas emissions within the food production industry."

 Good for the planet

 A decade ago, the United Nations released figures showing how the cattle industry alone is responsible for more greenhouse gas emissions than the global transport sector.

-As part of promoting a move to a meat- and dairy-free diet, by declaring 2016 International Year of Pulses, the UN now is putting the spotlight on how import beans, peas and lentils are to health and environmental sustainability.
+As part of promoting a move to a meat- and dairy-free diet, by declaring 2016 International Year of Pulses, the UN now is putting the spotlight on how important beans, peas and lentils are to health and environmental sustainability.

 That's not just because legumes have such a small carbon footprint - they also need a lot less water.
 Producing a gram of protein from pulses requires just 19 liters of water, compared to 112 liters for the same amount of beef protein.

 And beans provide a far higher protein yield per square kilometer - meaning we can get more out of existing farmland, without encroaching on forests and other natural landscapes.